 Put simply, keyword research is a quick research process that many bloggers (myself included) use to come up with blog posts ideas that are all but guaranteed to eventually generate traffic—in order to confirm that people are already searching for the topics they’re considering writing about.

-I recommend taking the free keyword research tool, Twinword Ideas, for a spin:
+I recommend taking my very own free keyword research tool for a spin:

 Doing keyword research before you learn how to write an eBook and really dive in, will help you identify what people are already searching for (as it relates to the topic of your eBook), and identify the best keywords or phrases to use in your title, in order to attract more readers.